mhyee/mhyee.com/content/blog/fydp3.md

 checkpointed solving.

-So far, these two approaches have been single-threaded, and cannot take advantage of multicore processors.
+So far, these two approaches have been single-threaded, and cannot take advantage of multi-core processors.
 We are also interested in parallelizing GIA.
-In the next part, I'll describe the _overlapping guided improvement algorithm_, which is one of our approaches for a parallel GIA.
+In the [next part][fydp4], I'll describe the _overlapping guided improvement algorithm_, which is one of our approaches for a parallel GIA.

 _I would like to thank Chris Kleynhans, Zameer Manji, and Arjun Sondhi for proofreading this post._

+[fydp4]: /blog/fydp4.html

 Notes